Scott Bessent: Foreign policy

-On October 22, the U.S. imposed sanctions on Russian energy companies Rosneft and Lukoil over continued fighting in Ukraine.
-Bessent said in a statement: "Given President Putin’s refusal to end this senseless war, Treasury is sanctioning Russia’s two largest oil companies that fund the Kremlin’s war machine.
+On October 22, 2025, the U.S. imposed sanctions on Russian energy companies Rosneft and Lukoil over continued fighting in Ukraine.
+Bessent wrote in a statement: "Given President Putin's refusal to end this senseless war, Treasury is sanctioning Russia's two largest oil companies that fund the Kremlin's war machine.
 We encourage our allies to join us in and adhere to these sanctions."